aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 ---
 title: Tiered storage in Aiven for Apache Kafka® overview
+early: true
 ---

-Tiered storage in Aiven for Apache Kafka® enables more effective data management by utilizing two different storage types---local disk and remote cloud storage solutions such as AWS S3, Google Cloud Storage, and Azure Blob Storage.
+Tiered storage in Aiven for Apache Kafka® enables more effective data management by utilizing two different storage types--local disk and remote cloud storage solutions such as AWS S3, Google Cloud Storage, and Azure Blob Storage.
 This feature offers a tailored approach to data storage, allowing you to allocate frequently accessed data to high-speed